Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 ### 8. October is No Longer a Reliable Planting Month

-Contrary to common assumption, October is **not** the wettest month for any province.
+October is not the wettest month for any province.
 Its reliability as the planting window has declined, especially in drier provinces.

 **Frequency of Low October Rainfall (<70mm)**